-Cape Town - Can you hear the holiday bells ringing?
+Can you hear the holiday bells ringing?
 It's almost time to put the grill on the braai almost every other day and ease into 2018 with good vibes and lots of laughter along with friends and family.

 However, with the party atmosphere comes the unfortunate irresponsible behaviour of some turning those festive bells into alarm bells.

-As a result the department is calling on all road users to not drink and drive, text and drive, reduce your speed, buckle up and beware of pedestrians.
+South Africa's Department of Transport is calling on all road users to not drink and drive, text and drive, reduce your speed, buckle up and beware of pedestrians.

 Festive season road death rise

 Transport Minister Joe Maswanganyi says the surge in festive season fatalities in the last three years from 1 587 in 2014/15 to 2 006 in 2016/17 shows a need for the zero tolerance approach to law enforcement on the road.

 “The statistics again glaringly show that we have a monumental task to improve the behaviour of road users and safety on the roads,” Maswanganyi said on Tuesday at the launch of the Department of Transport’s festive season campaign in Bela-Bela township, Limpopo.

 According to MEC Makhurupetje, Bela-Bela was strategically chosen for the launch as it serves as the gateway to Limpopo tourism and offers access to the borders of neighbouring African countries.
 This results in extreme traffic volumes in the province.

 Five provinces, namely Eastern Cape, KwaZulu-Natal, Gauteng, Limpopo and Mpumalanga, accounted for 73% of all fatalities last year.
 This festive season, government says it will strive to combat this by removing unfit drivers and vehicles from the road.